 Please keep in mind that we will be paddling in Lake Michigan and Green Bay.
 These are very large bodies of water that do not warm as quickly as smaller inland lakes.
 Water temperatures will likely be much lower than what you may be accustomed to and there will likely be more wind.

 Swim suits are generally not appropriate paddling attire for the symposium.

 Wetsuits or hydroskins and a wind-breaking layer are suggested for any class and may be required for rescue, rolling or skills challenge classes and for selected tours.
 Many paddlers prefer dry suits for these conditions.
 Instructors may refuse to allow participation in a class or tour if the participant does not have appropriate paddling clothing.

-For more information on gear and clothing recommendations visit Rutabaga Paddlesports in Madison.
+For more information on gear and clothing recommendations visit Rutabaga Paddlesports in Madison, WI.

 "My biggest thrill... was sharing this experience with my 8-year-old granddaughter, who thoroughly enjoyed every aspect of this paddling experience - from realizing her capabilities, paddling in waves and playing games to meeting new friends and working together with other kid paddlers to transport boats and gear."